visgl/loaders.gl/dev-docs/RFCs/v2.1/normalize-3d-tile-loaders.md

 ## Abstract

-This RFC focuses on consolidating Cesium tile 3d loaders and i3s loaders and output a unified format, which could support or easy to extend from a Tile 3D Loader to work with other 3D tile formats (Potree, etc.).
+This RFC consolidates Cesium tile 3d loaders and i3s loaders and unifies the output format, which could support or easy to extend from a Loader to work with other 3D tile formats (Potree, etc.).

 ## Motivation